acenturyandabit/polymorph/README.md

 ## Contributing
 See the issues list!
 I fix most of my own issues because Polymorph is my day-to-day, but there's always nice-to-haves.

+## TODO
+- Make filemanager.js automatically update pwa.js

 ### Apps I admire and have copied
-- Workflowy: [https://workflowy.com/] - use the workflowish operator in Polymorph for this; I think the keybindings are the same.
+- Workflowy: [https://workflowy.com/] - use the workflowish operator in Polymorph for this.